Z.P.G.: Novelization

 The film was made from an original screenplay by Frank De Felitta and Max Ehrlich, inspired by Paul Ehrlich's The Population Bomb.
-A year prior to the film's release, Max Ehrlich published the science fiction novel, The Edict, based on the screenplay.
+A year prior to the film's release, Max Ehrlich published the science fiction novel The Edict, based on the screenplay.

-In the novel, the earth's resources have been strained to the limit, and in many parts of the world cannibalism and food riots are commonplace.
+In the novel, the earth's resources have been strained to the limit, and in many parts of the world, cannibalism and food riots are commonplace.
 Seeking a solution to this crisis, the leaders of WorldGov meet in emergency session.
-Their computers spin through billions of facts, and the reports are more than disquieting - they are chilling.
-Further growth of the population is unthinkable, and the leaders finally settle on the only possible solution, which is soon announced by the World Gov satellite:
+Their computers spin through billions of facts, and the reports are more than disquieting; they are chilling.
+Further growth of the population is unthinkable, and the leaders finally settle on the only possible solution, which is soon announced by the World Government satellite:

 To give the world some semblance of normality, realistic mechanical babies are devised to pacify the maternal instincts of 10 billion women.
 But to Carol, the very idea of accepting one of the robot infants is abhorrent.
 She wants and needs a real child, and this slowly becomes an obsession.